Electron-phonon coupling in correlated materials: insights from the Hubbard-Holstein model: Introduction

 \section{Introduction}

 The coupling of electrons to quantized lattice vibrations (phonons) plays a fundamental role in the physics of solids~\cite{ziman2001electrons,giustino2017electron}.
 In many conventional materials, this coupling is adequately determined from density functional theory (DFT), in which the electron-phonon coupling is described by scattering amplitudes calculated from the change of the Kohn-Sham potential due to static atomic displacements away from equilibrium positions.
 One efficient implementation is through density functional perturbation theory within the framework of DFT~\cite{giustino2017electron}.
 These DFT matrix elements have been used to successfully predict scattering rates, spectral functions, polaronic properties, transport and optical effects, and BCS superconducting transition temperatures for many weakly correlated materials~\cite{giustino2017electron}.

-However, in many ``quantum" materials, the electron-phonon coupling strength is apparently strongly renormalized by beyond-DFT electronic correlations, being in some cases greatly underestimated~\cite{mandal2014strong,gerber2017femtosecond,yin2013correlation,gwpt_li_2019,abramovitch2023combining,abramovitch2024respective,abramovitch2025electron} and in others overestimated~\cite{gunnarsson2008interplay,abramovitch2025electron}.
+However, in many ``quantum" materials, the electron-phonon coupling strength is apparently strongly renormalized by beyond-DFT electronic correlations, being in some cases greatly underestimated~\cite{mandal2014strong,gerber2017femtosecond,yin2013correlation,gwpt_li_2019,abramovitch2023combining,abramovitch2024respective,abramovitch2025electron, lazzeri2008impact,chen2025impact, coulter2025mechanisms} and in others overestimated~\cite{gunnarsson2008interplay,abramovitch2025electron}.
+Further, whether the coupling constant renormalization is the only effect occurring in the correlated electron plus phonon problem is not known.
+Understanding these issues and translating the understanding to a practical computational scheme for correlated materials is an important area in materials theory.